r-token/ryantoken.com-v3-svelte/src/routes/blog/serverless-swift.md

 ### Performance

-To evaluate performance, let's look at both my API poller function that runs every 10 seconds and my score processor that is triggered much less often - only if there is a change to one of my favorite teams' scores.
-Both of these functions call other APIs, so their run time is dependent on the response times of those APIs as well.
+To evaluate performance, let's look at both my API poller function which runs every 10 seconds, and my score processor which is triggered much less often - it only runs if there is a change to one of my favorite teams' scores.
+Both of these functions call other APIs, so their total run time is dependent on the response times of those APIs as well.

 I don't have any broader monitoring set up for this project, but [CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html) **does** provide cold start times via the "Report" section of each invocation, so we'll default to looking at the three most recent log streams of each function and average out the durations and cold start times of each.